What’s Christmas without a Christmas tree? The smell of pine. The twinkling lights. The proud focal point of any festive living room.

 (By the way, if you’re struggling to steer things in the right direction, our podcast on juggling product priorities will give you some useful ideas about finding your focus and keeping to your roadmap.)

-But, how the heck do you redecorate a product?
+How do you redecorate a product?

 All of this feature creep will have left you with a pretty ugly tree.
 A product that’s grown organically like this will rarely have had a good UX / UI plan in place.